Property Tax Exemption Basics

 Senior Citizens Homestead Exemption

 This annual exemption is available for property that is owned and occupied as a principle residence by a person who is 65 years of age or older.
 The amount of this exemption is $5,000 off the EAV of the property.
-This exemption requires an initial sign up in the Supervisor of Assessments Office, a valid Illinois ID, and annual renewal by completion of PTAX-329.
+This exemption requires an initial sign up in the Supervisor of Assessments Office and a valid Illinois ID.
+The Perry County Board passed a Resolution in December 2020 which allows this exemptions to be automatically renewed after initial sign up, as long as ownership and residency does not change.

 Senior Citizens Assessment Freeze